Price Experimentation and Interference: Revenue Management Setting

 \subsection{Experiment: Design, Model, and Estimator}

 Given that the demand function is unknown, we assume the firm uses price experimentation to estimate the $GTE$s of interest.
-As mentioned above, canonical A/B-tests can randomize at either side of the market, and our model does not preclude either possibility.
-That said, we do note that when conducting price experiments in practice, companies usually refrain from randomizing prices on the customer side to adhere to the basic principle that each customer should be offered the same price for the same product \citep{Phil_book}.
+As mentioned above, canonical A/B-tests can randomize on either side of the market, and our model does not preclude either possibility.
+That said, we do note that when conducting price experiments in practice, companies prefer to refrain from randomizing prices on the customer side to adhere to the basic principle that each customer should be offered the same price for the same product \citep{Phil_book}.

 We assume a single treatment condition in which a fraction $q$ of the subjects are randomized to treatment and a fraction $1-q$ to control.
 We denote by $p_0$ the baseline (control) price and by $p_1$ the treatment price.
-We assume that the demand of control and treated subjects are given by the functions $Q_0(p_0,p_1,q)$ and $Q_1(p_0,p_1,q)$, respectively.
+We assume that the experimental demands of control and treated subjects are given by the functions $Q_0(p_0,p_1,q)$ and $Q_1(p_0,p_1,q)$, respectively.
 We further define the functions:

-which correspond to the demand for control and treated subjects scaled by the control and treatment fractions, respectively.
-Henceforth, we refer to them as the control and treatment demand functions.
+which represent the demand for control and treated units scaled by the control and treatment fractions, respectively.
+Henceforth, we refer to $D_0$ and $D_1$ as the control and treatment demand functions, respectively.
 Again, at this level of abstraction these demand functions could, for example, incorporate supply constraints and rationing mechanisms.

-Recall that in a customer-side experiment treatment and control customers will observe all products priced at the treatment and control prices, respectively, with the proportion of customers assigned to the treatment group being $q$.
-In contrast, in a product-side experiment, a customer will face an array of products, a fraction $q$ of which are priced at $p_1$ and the rest at $p_0$.
+Recall that in a CR experiment treatment and control customers will observe all products priced at the treatment and control prices respectively, with the proportion of customers assigned to the treatment group being $q$.
+In contrast, in a LR experiment, a customer will face an array of products, a fraction $q$ of which are priced at $p_1$ and the rest at $p_0$.